 Fancy trying your hand at quilting, but not sure where to start?
 Well look no further!
-Amazing makers, Tracey and Emma from Curly Seams have put together a fantastic step-by-step guide showing you how to make the quilt for a beginner project!
-This is great for beginner quilters to get stitching up a storm.
+Amazing makers, Tracey and Emma from Curly Seams have put together a fantastic step-by-step guide showing you how to sew a quilt - the perfect quilting beginners project!

-Tracey and Emma here from Curly Seams, nice to have you with us!
-We're going to show you how to make a small patchwork quilt, suitable for a baby, table topper or even to keep your knees warm while watching TV.
+This small patchwork quilt is suitable for a baby, table topper or even to keep your knees warm while watching TV.
 It'll introduce you to a new craft and skills, and hopefully inspire you to carry on and learn more, we’d be tickled pink if it does!

 This tutorial uses inches, but you may want to convert the dimensions to centimetres!